IRTF-HRPC/draft-irtf-hrpc-ipvc/draft-irtf-hrpc-ipvc.md

 The attacker typically has (or has had) physical access to the victim and often shares a common social network with them.
 In some cases, the attacker may legally own the devices or accounts the victim uses, further complicating the victim’s ability to maintain control.

+The attacker is not implied to have infinite computing power or unrestricted access to external systems (e.g., companies infrastructure).
+Rather, the focus is on their ability to gain unlimited access to the victim's personal devices and accounts due to their proximity, control, or manipulation of the victim's authentication mechanisms and personal data.

 ## Tech-based IPV tactics

 There are many ways in which digital and networked technology can facilitate an attacker perpetrating IPV.